SSWConsulting/SSW.Rules.Content/rules/github-issue-templates/rule.md

 archivedreason: null
 guid: ba8f3441-139a-4638-9fc8-144408902104
 ---
-GitHub Issues offer a great way of raising Issues within projects.
-However, it can be difficult to distinguish whether the Issue is a bug, feature request or just a question.
+GitHub Issues offer a great way of raising issues within projects.
+However, it can be difficult to distinguish whether the issue is a bug, feature request or just a question.
 GitHub Issue Templates should be used to help standardize Issues and ensure they have enough information for a developer to start work.